Twelve-inch single: Decline and ongoing interest

-Singles have followed wider vinyl format sales, withstanding competition from the 1960s and 70s reel-to-reel tape, the 8-track cartridge, and the compact cassette formats.
-The widespread popularity of Sony's Walkman was a key factor that contributed to vinyl's lessening usage in the 1980s.
+Singles in general have followed wider gramophone record sales, withstanding competition from the 1960s and 70s reel-to-reel tape, the 8-track cartridge, and the compact cassette formats.
+The widespread popularity of Sony's Walkman was a key factor that contributed to fewer record sales in the 1980s.
 In 1988, the compact disc surpassed the gramophone record in unit sales.
-Vinyl records experienced a sudden decline in popularity between 1988 and 1991, when the major label distributors restricted their return policies, which retailers had been relying on to maintain and swap out stocks of relatively unpopular titles.
-Record companies also deleted many vinyl titles from production and distribution, or simply did not make 12-inch singles for many pop artists, further undermining the availability of the format and leading to the closure of pressing plants.
-This rapid decline in the availability of records accelerated the format's decline in popularity, and is seen by some as a deliberate ploy to make consumers switch to CDs which were at the time more profitable for the record companies, and more latterly, streaming.
+Vinyl records experienced a sudden decline in popularity in the U.S. between 1988 and 1991, when the major label distributors restricted their return policies, which retailers had been relying on to maintain and swap out stocks of relatively unpopular titles.
+Record companies also deleted many record titles from production and distribution, or simply did not make 12-inch singles for many pop artists, further undermining the availability of the format and leading to the closure of pressing plants.
+This rapid decline in the availability of records accelerated the format's decline in popularity, and was seen by some as a deliberate ploy to make consumers switch to CDs which were at the time more profitable for the record companies, MP3s and more latterly, streaming.

-12-inch singles have continued for sales of dance acts or for dance remixes of commercial artists as there was a continued high regard of the format from DJs into the 2000s and 2010s.
+Twelve-inch singles production continued for dance acts or for dance remixes of commercial artists as there was a continued high regard of the format from DJs into the 2000s and 2010s.
 A growing number of DJs eventually began to use CDJs for their convenience, and later along with a crossover period where turntables could be combined with laptops and used with encoded 12 inch discs and DJ software, which could manipulate MP3 or WAV music files but still allow for a turntablism experience.
 DJ controller all-in-one decks have in later times become the norm which take up less space than a pair of turntables, reducing DJs dependence on the physical format even further.
-There is however, a dedicated DJ sub-community that maintain their usage of the format, with retro styled 'vinyl only' nights being a unique selling point.
-Also, there are some new titles being pressed on the format and available at physical record shops, although many sales take place online.
-There is also a notable second-hand trade business on online sale and auction marketplaces for collectors, of which some titles are still in demand and can be of some value.
+There is however, a dedicated DJ sub-community that has maintained their usage of the format, with retro styled "vinyl only" nights being a unique selling point.
+In addition, there have been some new titles being pressed on the format and available at physical record shops alongside an ongoing cultural vinyl revival, although many sales take place online.
+There is also a second-hand trade business on online sale and auction marketplaces for collectors, of which some titles are still in demand and can be of some value.